Louisiana Coastal Protection and Restoration Authority: History

 In April 2007, the CPRA submitted Louisiana's first ever Comprehensive Master Plan for coastal restoration and hurricane protection to the state's legislature for approval.
 The legislature approved the plan unanimously.
 Entitled: "Integrated Ecosystem Restoration and Hurricane Protection: Louisiana's Comprehensive Master Plan for a Sustainable Coast," the Master Plan represents an overarching vision that fully incorporates hurricane protection projects and structures with coastal wetland and hydrology restoration projects.
 U.S. Army Corps of Engineers officials will use the CPRA Master Plan as the cornerstone of the Congressionally mandated Louisiana Coastal Protection and Restoration (LaCPR) Report scheduled to be written and submitted to Congress by December 2007.

 In 2012, an article in The New York Times reviewed the current state of improvements to New Orleans defenses.
 August 24, 2015, an article in The Huffington Post titled "10 Years After Katrina, Louisiana Is Becoming A Model For Climate Resilience" summarized the current state of Louisiana's shoreline and coastal community protection.

 Plan for a Sustainable Coast

-Every five years CPRA must submit a revised plan to the state legislature.
-The current plan is the 2012 Master Plan, a 190-page document.
-The agency is currently working on the 2017 plan.
+Every five to six years CPRA must submit a revised plan to the state legislature.
+The current plan is the 2023 Master Plan, which was passed unanimously by the state legislature in May 2023.

 Projects detailed in the plan fall into the following categories: